jscript-panel/jscript-panel.github.io/docs/gallery/properties-other-info.md

 ## Other Info
 The `General` and `Location` sections should be same as from the `Properties` dialog.
-Additonal information from `Playback Statistics` and 3rd party components will be exposed if available.
+Additional information from `Playback Statistics` and 3rd party components will be exposed if available.